dadi/web/README.md

 ## Overview

-DADI Web is built on Node.JS.
-It is a high performance schema-less templating layer designed in support of API-first development and the principle of COPE.

-It can operate as a stand alone platform or in conjunction with [DADI API](https://github.com/dadi/api) as a full stack web application.
+DADI Web is a high performance, schema-less templating layer built on Node.JS. it can operate as a stand-alone platform or in conjunction with [DADI API](https://github.com/dadi/api) as a full stack web application.

+DADI Web makes it easy to build custom enterprise-grade Node.JS applications.
+Easily create static pages or connect to APIs to generate data-driven pages giving you the power to search, paginate, sort and filter your data.

+DADI Web uses LinkedIn's Dust templating language which providing a simple yet powerful template layer for displaying your data.
+It has built in support for: Rotating log files, Nginx-style HTTP access logs, GZip compression, caching by mime-type, URL rewriting, database-backed sessions and more.

-DADI Web is part of [dadi](https://github.com/dadi/), a suite of components covering the full development stack, built for performance and scale.
+DADI Web is part of [DADI](https://github.com/dadi/), a suite of components covering the full development stack, built for performance and scale.

 ## Documentation